-The Honor 20 will be with us on 21 May.
-That's according to a save-the-date sent to us by the company.
-The launch event will take place in London and, of course, Pocket-lint will be there to bring you the very latest on the device.
+It will be launched alongside a regular Honor 20 on that date, which was previously revealed in a save-the-date invite sent to us by the company.
+The 21 May launch event will take place in London and, of course, Pocket-lint will be there to bring you the very latest on the device.

-Before the Honor 20 launch, there will also be an Honor 20i launched - we may get as many as five different Honor 20 variants according to reports.
-This first handset will be based around Kirin 710 and have a 6.2-inch display and triple camera with 24-megapixel main camera.
-We don't yet know if this handset will come to the UK.
+Before the Honor 20 launch, an Honor 20i was launched in China.
+This first handset is available to pre-order in China now and based around Kirin 710.
+It has a 6.2-inch display and triple camera setup with 24-megapixel main camera unit.
+We don't yet know if this handset will ever come to the UK.